Chalk home page

 # type(email) == str

 You can require multiple features in a resolver.
-However, all feature dependencies in a single resolver need to originate at the same root namespace:
+However, all feature dependencies in a single resolver need to originate in the same root namespace:

 Requiring features from the same root namespace